-Lava Claims 'Hundreds' More Homes on Hawaii's Big Island, Officials Say
+Lava Claims 'Hundreds' More Homes On Hawaii's Big Island, Officials Say

 "Looking at the map right now, Kapoho Bay is now Kapoho Point," says David Mace, a spokesman for the Federal Emergency Management Agency, who has been helping with the emergency response on the island.

-The river of lava is emanating from a gushing fissure miles away, on the flanks of the Kilauea volcano in the Leilani Estates neighborhood.
+The river of lava is emanating from a gushing fissure miles away, on the flanks of Kilauea in the Leilani Estates neighborhood.
 Lava has been fountaining from that fissure hundreds of feet into the air and volcanologists aren't sure when it will stop.

 A similar eruption in 1955 lasted for 88 days.